alexwlchan/alexwlchan.net/src/_drafts/testing-javascript-without-a-framework.md

 Whenever you run tests, you need to run code -- and browsers are very good at running JavaScript!

-I've written a couple of helper functions that let me write test cases in an HTML file.
+I've written a couple of helper functions that let me write test cases in an HTML file, and then view the result in a browser.
 Here's an example of what a single test case looks like:

 ```html